UK Charities at risk from Cyber Crime

 You can also report by calling 0300 123 2040 Monday to Friday 8 am - 8 pm

 Helen Stephenson, chief executive of the Charity Commission for England and Wales, said charities play a vital role in our society and so the diversion of charitable funds or assets through cybercrime is particularly damaging and shocking.

-Stuart Etherington, CEO of the National Council of Voluntary Organisations (NCVO) said awareness and knowledge about cyber security continues to differ among charities, but it is important that all charities protect the data they hold from cybercrime.
+Stuart Etherington, CEO of the National Council of Voluntary Organisations (NCVO) said awareness and knowledge about cyber security continue to differ among charities, but all charities must protect the data they hold from cybercrime.

 The article includes advice to help charities protect themselves from the most common cyber-attack, the top five topics are:

 - Backing up your data

 - Preventing malware damage

 To read the full article click here ‘Cyber security – a small charity guide’

 If you would like help to improve your cyber security